Hard-Stuff/OTA-Hub-device_client/README.md

 ### Note on CA Certs

-- Typically you will need two CA certs if working as standard with GitHub: one for api.github.com, and one for objects.githubusercontent.com.
+- We've bundled a few GitHub CA certs together to cover both api.github.com, objects.githubusercontent.com, and github.io.
 - **Certificates expire!** They tend to last a while, these ones last until 2030, but that's something to be aware of.
 Once either certificate has expired your devices will not be able to perform OTA (until flashed with new certs) - this is something we're going to attempt to future-proof going forwards.
 - Plus, as we've experienced recently, certificates that are in date [might just stop working](https://news.ycombinator.com/item?id=35295216).
 In which case it's not a bad idea to either have a fallback option (we recommend [ElegantOTA](https://github.com/ayushsharma82/ElegantOTA) for local flashing) or to watch this space for our future proofing.
 - You can always set your own certs (should the default ones not work) via `wifi_client.setCACert(NEW CA CERT)` and `wifi_client.setCACert(NEW CA CERT)`.